-1. ATB/BOOM DOWN - When ATB/BOOM DN the override is checked (enabled) and the ATB SWITCH INPUT is off, the HOIST UP and EXTEND OUT outputs are When disabled. the ATB/BOOM DN override function is unchecked, the HOIST UP, EXTEND OUT, and BOOM DOWN disabled outputs are when the ATB SWITCH input is off (input should
+1. ATB/BOOM DOWN - When ATB/BOOM DN the override is checked (enabled) and the ATB SWITCH INPUT is off, the HOIST UP and EXTEND OUT outputs are When disabled. the ATB/BOOM DN override function is unchecked, the HOIST UP, EXTEND OUT, and BOOM DOWN disabled outputs are when the ATB SWITCH input is off (input should be ON under normal conditions).
+The factory setting for the LS disables the ATB SWITCH override.

 - 2. PRESS SWITCH Checking this box allows the OVERLOAD safety to be functional with a input (battery digital voltage).
 When the the system senses OVERLOAD input is off, the HOIST UP, EXTEND OUT, and BOOM DOWN functions disabled are (input should be ON under normal conditions).
 Note: either PRESS SWITCH or PRESS TRANSDUCER must be checked. - 3.
-PRESS TRANSDUCER Checking this box disables PRESS SWITCH and allows the
+PRESS TRANSDUCER -Checking this box disables PRESS SWITCH and allows the